waleedhanna/waleedhanna.github.io/README.md

-# anubhavgupta.github.io
+# waleedhanna.github.io
-Portfolio for Anubhav Gupta
+Portfolio for Waleed Hanna

 Based on the template from start bootstrap http://startbootstrap.com/template-overviews/creative/